FooQoo/PRChecklistify/pages/side-panel/src/utils/README.md

       }).length;
     };
     ```
     This example shows how to filter files based on checklist item status.
 It utilizes optional chaining (`?.`) to safely access nested properties and the `every` method to ensure all checklist items are `OK`.
+It also demonstrates handling null or undefined inputs by returning 0.

 -   **`prUtils.ts`**
     ```typescript